theBangRobber/Trivia/README.md

    - Tilt **right** to select option **B**
 3. Correct answers increase the **score**.
 4. Incorrect answers reduce the **lives**.
-5. The game ends when all lives are lost.
+5. The game ends when all lives are lost or player answers 20 questions.
 6. A feedback message appears after each answer.
 7. Questions are randomly shuffled each time the game starts.